lnnrtrmm/FRIDA_plots/README.md

 # FRIDA plots
-This is a collection of the scripts we use to create figures for the "FRIDA Birds-Eye" paper, to make sure they use similar schemes.
+This is a collection of the scripts we use to create figures for the "FRIDA Birds-Eye" paper, to make sure they use similar layouts.

 ### General Notes
+- The current TEMPLATE files are just first versions.
+Once we find the desired layouts, we should add and adapt these files.
-- in all figures of costs, use Giga$(2021) instead of b$ or bc$
+- In all figures of costs, use Giga$(2021) instead of b$ or bc$
-- we want to have grid lines in line plots
+- We want to have grid lines in line plots (Cecilie).

 ### To-Do's
 - we want to plot the areas of the land-use types in km^2 instead of Mha